Hakimbek/my-java-notes/OOP/Class/README.md

 ### Rule
   - If there is no constructor in a class, compiler automatically creates a default constructor.
+  - Constructor name must be the same as its class name
+  - A Constructor must have no explicit return type
+  - A Java constructor cannot be abstract, static, final, and synchronized

 ### Note
   - It is called constructor because it constructs the values at the time of object creation.
 It is not necessary to write a constructor for a class.
 It is because java compiler creates a default constructor if your class doesn't have any.

-### Rules for creating Java constructor

-- Constructor name must be the same as its class name
-- A Constructor must have no explicit return type
-- A Java constructor cannot be abstract, static, final, and synchronized

-### Note
-We can use access modifiers while declaring a constructor.
+  - We can use access modifiers while declaring a constructor.
 It controls the object creation.
 In other words, we can have private, protected, public or default constructor in Java.

 ### Constructor Overloading in Java
 In Java, a constructor is just like a method but without return type.
 It can also be overloaded like Java methods.